frankwxu/digital-forensics-lab/README.md

 [<img src="https://m.media-amazon.com/images/I/61LdoajOH6L._SY425_.jpg" width="150">](hhttps://www.amazon.com/Digital-Forensics-Basics-Step-Step-ebook/dp/B0FKZMJLV7)

-The PowerPoints of the book can be found the first and second section of the Table of Contents below.
+The PowerPoint slides for the book are located in the first and second sections of the Table of Contents below.

 ---